alextcl/FFRK/README.md

 ChestFile=C:\Users\WindowUser\AppData\Roaming\RK Squared\state\chest.txt
 ```
 ### Party Selection
-Select party based on the state file supplied by other proxy app e.g. RK Squared, in the format of CSV
+The script also consider the party selection based on the state file supplied by other proxy app e.g. RK Squared, in the format of CSV
 ```
 Bahamut,50,35,0
 ```
 Representing enemy name, first party total fatigue, second party total fatigue, third party total fatigue

-Also define the **CombatRules** with Enemy name : \[order of party number\],
+The script also defines the __CombatRules__ with format __"Enemy name":= \[order of party number\]__,
 ```
 CombatRules := {"Bahamut":[3,1,2]}
 ```
 Configured that the 3rd party will be first preference followed by 1st and 2nd, remove the party number from the \[\] if do not wish to be selected (e.g. Red Giant absorb lightning).
-If *ConsiderFatigue* set to yes, then it would read party fatigue from the state file and compare with the *FatigueThreshold*.
+If __ConsiderFatigue__ set to yes, then it would read party fatigue from the state file and compare with the __FatigueThreshold__.
 It then select the next best party from the order, default to first party when all party fatigue check failed.

 The other configurations are: